aliwaki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printf "%s\n" {a..z}{a..z} | grep -v "oo":Create a script that prints all possible combinations of two letters, except oo. printf "%.2f\n" $NUM:that prints a number with two decimal places, followed by a new line. printf "%x\n" $DECIMAL:t that converts a number from base 10 to base 16.
+printf "%s\n" {a..z}{a..z} | grep -v "oo":Create a script that prints all possible combinations of two letters, except oo. printf "%.2f\n" $NUM:that prints a number with two decimal places, followed by a new line. printf "%x\n" $DECIMAL:t that converts a number from base 10 to base 16. tr 'A-Za-z' 'N-ZA-Mn-za-m' script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.